August Is Water Quality Month

 Q: How does Ohmic Array Technology Work?

-Q: How does water quality play into this?“The level of minerals and salts dissolved in water (conductivity) ranges from very pure distilled water to extremely salty ocean water.
+Q: How does water quality affect Ohmic Array Technology?The level of minerals and salts dissolved in water (conductivity) ranges from very pure distilled water to extremely salty ocean water.
 When using water as an electrical conductor to generate heat, the current through the water is directly proportional to the conductivity.
 So a 240 V system that was designed to draw 10 A of current in the cool mountain water of the Pacific Northwest would draw 1,000 A in the warm salty water on the coast of Florida.
 Our Ohmic Array Technology addresses this challenge by controlling the resistance of the water circuit, and the resulting power draw: with electrode width, height and separation.
-By changing these parameters dynamically as the conductivity of the water changes, the power of the system as a whole can be precisely controlled.”
+By changing these parameters dynamically as the conductivity of the water changes, the power of the system as a whole can be precisely controlled.

-Q: Why is Ohmic Array Technology a better way to heat water?“Tank-type storage water heaters, as well as tankless water heaters, use metal heating elements to heat water.
+Q: Why is Ohmic Array Technology a better way to heat water?Electric hot water tanks, as well as tankless water heaters, use metal heating elements to heat water.
 This instantly creates impurities as the high temperatures of the elements cause compounds to fall out of solution.
 Our technology allows us to heat water only to the exact temperature you desire.
-The water coming out is identical to the water going in, just hotter.”
+The water coming out is identical to the water going in, just hotter.

 For more information about Heatworks or to order one of the world's most advanced water heaters, click here.